hodajatte/tp9/README.md

     ==> GraphQL API.
     ==> RPC API.

-We will develop a web service with GraphQL called bank-service for a given bank which offers the following services:
+We will take the same model that we implemented in workshop https://github.com/abbouformations/bank-service-graphql.git  in which we used GraphQL.
+As a reminder, the web service offers the following services:
 - Consult the list of bank customers.
 - Consult a customer by their identity number.
-- Modify a customer by their identity number.
-- Delete a customer by their identity number.
 - Consult the list of bank accounts.
 - Consult a bank account by its RIB.
 - Make transfers from one account to another account.